CenturyLinkCloud/PublicKB/General/overview.md

   "attachments": [],
   "related-products" : [],
   "preview" : "",
   "overview": "CenturyLink Cloud accounts start with a pre-defined resource (CPU/memory/storage) limit per data center.
 As customers grow their cloud usage, it's common to request an increase in resource limits.
-Note that only paying customers will have their resource limits increased unless executive approval is given."
+Note that only paying customers will have their resource limits increased unless executive approval is given.", "contentIsMarkdown": true
 }}}

-### CONTENT
+### Detailed Steps

+1. Error Message

+- You get an error in the upper right hand corner of Control indicating lack of resources (CPU, Memory, Storage) when you are building a new machine.